JackieDo/Timezone-List/README.md

 ### Usage

-- To render a timezone select box, use method Timezonelist::create($select_box_name).
+- To render a timezone select box, use method Timezonelist::create($name).

 Example:
 ```php